2015 Month of Money Blog

 Hence folk scattered for shopping, drinking, walking or resting as the case maybe.
 Tegan and Jason fulfilled a lifelong dream of jogging through Central Park and came back as happy as I’ve ever seen anyone yet.
 Stuff like that gives me goose bumps ….

 The evening group dinner was a circus!!
 Not as funny as Trevor and the Butler Hotel luggage trolley last Monday night, but close.
 Everybody went to Little Italy by subway, from 53rd Street to Mulberry Street …. a long way downtown.
 Dozens and dozens of Italian restaurants line both sides of Mulberry and the choice is significant.
 No booking is ever made as it isn’t necessary.
 You just walk down the street as a group and the spotters see you and run over to hawk the qualities of their particular establishment.

-I actually can’t remember the name of the place we finished up in, but a good name for it would be Fawlty Towers.
+The place we finished up in was called Taormino but a better name for it would be Fawlty Towers.
 It didn’t take long to identify Manuel who was a young Italian waiter whose job it was to put jugs of ice water on the tables.
 Uncannily he had an identical build and walked / ran with his head bowed all the time.
 I don’t recall him ever uttering a word.
 He also helped carry the plates out but was totally hopeless at that too as we were to find out.

 Basil was a taller and slightly older Italian who although not the owner (he was the dude who enticed us in first up) appeared to be in charge.
 If it really was an act, he was bloody good at it.
 We were on two separate adjacent tables and there was much arm waving and running up and down the restaurant giving orders to other staff who quite simply ignored him.